smhnaghavi/Hadi-Chat/README.md

   npm install #You have to install it if you don't have this package on your computer. for example in ubuntu sudo apt-get install npm cd Server node app.js

+  After this you can see the result on localhost:3000

+# Features

+In VERSION-1 just you can chat with a person and it has some bugs.

+In VERSION-2 you can chat with a lot of people and I debug the bugs.
+Also I make a new template for the app.